The third homology of SL_2 of local rings: Introduction

-In section \ref{sec:local} we use the results of the previous section to prove the localization theorem (Theorem \ref{thm:local}).
-Although we would expect the theorem to be much more widely valid, our methods of proof restrict us to a very small class of discrete valuation rings; those whose residue field either has at most two square classes or has finitely many square classes and a discrete valuation satisfying a number of conditions.
+In section \ref{sec:local} we use the results of the previous section to prove the localization theorem (Theorem\ref{thm:loc}) discussed above.
+We finish be applying these results to the explicit calculation of $\ho{3}{\spl{2}{A}}{\zhalf{\Z}}$ for discrete valuation rings $A$.